12 Jun Baa Baa Brewhouse Ennie NEIPA by Tony

 All the while I’m writing and snapping away, and his Ennie has taken over the room – I can smell bold grapefruit, pineapple and mango notes without even holding the beer to my nose.

 Baa Baa’s Ennie NEIPA tastes much like it smells.
 There’s a subtle juice-like start that makes way for tons of fruity Hop flavors like pineapple and mango, and it ends with almost no bitterness and a lingering tropical aroma on the palette.
+The smooth finish is also devoid of hop burn.

 Its pillowy and creamy, juicy and perfectly carbonated.
 Baa Baa may be one of the smaller breweries in the city, but what they lack in size, they make up for in quality.
 Every.
 Single.
 Time.
 Plus I love them and their story.